droid-f/news-service-bund/README.md

 ## Changes with respect to the original data
 Data is provided _as is_, XML are crawled and committed to this repository at least once per day.

 It is important to note that press releases are not always translated into all languages.
 When not fully translated, editors often copy the text or a portion of the text in one language into the space intended for other languages.
-In the ``/updates.json`` file, you can find a guess of the languagesd available in the press release.
-In case the guess is not secure, ``languages`` is left empty ``[]``.
+In the ``/updates.json`` file, you can find a guess of the languages available in the press release.
+In case the guess is not good enough, ``languages`` is left empty ``[]``.

 Moreover:
 - XML objects are prettified in order to take advantage of git in case of changes or revisions.